anilgurbuzturk/human-activity-recognition/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-### About the CodeBook.md
+### About CodeBook.md

-This file contains the variable information and variable list of the
+This file shows the variable information and variable list of final_data.txt

+### About final_data.txt

+This file contains the final version of the data set.